-Of my knowledge, there are three common materials that putters are made of:
+Of my knowledge, there are five common materials that putters are made of:

 - carbon steel